 Filling gaps during recruitment

 Recruitment is a long process.
 Advertising, checking resumes, interviewing, testing, and then picking the right person.
 If you’re lucky, it can take a couple of months.
-Staff augmentation can fill temporary positions while you’re finding the perfect employee for your team.
+Staff augmentation can fill temporary positions immediately while you’re finding the perfect employee for your team.

 How does staff augmentation work?

-When businesses can’t meet deadlines, staff augmentation can add extra help in reaching their goals.
+When businesses can’t meet deadlines, staff augmentation can quickly add extra help in reaching their goals.
 Staff augmentation is a way of outsourcing a skilled workforce when there’s a lack of human resources.
 In that sense, using staff augmentation services means bringing the professional or professionals a team needs to fill its talent gaps.

 Staff augmentation is different from consulting.